 A (Temporary) Memorial to Ongoing War and Conflict

-A (Temporary) Memorial to Ongoing War and Conflict, as part of Nocturne 2019 SCAFFOLD, photographs by Jessie Meisner, Oct 2019.
+A (Temporary) Memorial to Ongoing War and Conflict, performance-based installation.
+Nocturne Art Exhibit 2019, video documentation, 3 minutes 17 seconds, Oct 2019.

 Detailed Description of Project

 For Nocturne’s annual art festival in Halifax, we set-up a site-specific military checkpoint that restricted movement to a preexisting war memorial, and in doing so parallels the daily experiences of ongoing war and conflict through the world.